 - Share what you’re seeing on social media with #globalbigday!

 Last year’s Global Big Day set a new record, with 7,025 species reported in one day.
-In 2016 we found 181 species in Vermont on the Global Big Day.
-Let’s set a new state record in 2019!
-On 4 May, we hope you’ll be a part of our record breaking day.
-And no matter what you do, have fun, enjoy the birds you find, and share your sightings on Vermont eBird.
+On 4 May, we hope you’ll be a part of birding’s next world record.
+And no matter what you do, have fun, enjoy the birds you find, and share your sightings on eBird.
 Because in our world, every bird counts.